arcbtc/bowser-bitcoin-hardware-wallet/README.md

 ## Disclaimer/risk-profile

 Project is out of beta and ready for use, but use at your own risk.
 Bowser wallet is like a cold storage paper wallet, if someone gets the device they could take the funds.
-The passphrase is stored/verified as a hash, however the mnemonic is stored and the passphrase could be brute forced, so the wallet details are only pseudo-secure on the device.
+Some security is achieved by the passphrase being stored/verified as a hash, however the mnemonic is stored in an accessible location on the device and the passphrase could be brute forced, so the wallet details are only pseudo-secure on the device.
 The risk/use profile of Bowser is storing in a secure location as you would with a paper wallet, the benefit of Bowser is it gives the option to sign transactions via PSBTs on an offline, dedicated device.

 ## Latest version